Published: April 2019

 Cisco Catalyst 9400 Series switch.
 Installed as the new access switching platform, this switch also delivers 40 Gbps capacity toward the core layer and introduces Cisco Multigigabit Ethernet (mGig) technology to the access layers.
 The Cisco 4800 Access Point can obtain up to 5 Gbps performance over existing office cabling by using the mGig port for its connection to the switch.

 Cisco 3504 Wireless Controller.
 A small form-factor wireless controller, the Cisco 3504 is designed for branch-office deployments.
 It supports HA-SSO for dynamic failover instead of solely relying on the traditional N+1 primary/backup controller design.
 In the new field-office design, the Cisco 3504 controllers act as a single pair with an active/standby controller, making the failover seamless to users and access points alike.
-Also, the Cisco 3504 makes the site ready for Cisco DNA solutions, including full insights from Cisco DNA Center Assurance.
+Also, the Cisco 3504 makes the site ready for Cisco Networking solutions, including full insights from Cisco DNA Center Assurance.

 Cisco Aironet 4800 Access Points.
 These devices are a standard in our new wireless infrastructure.
 The AP4800 is a best-in-class 802.11ac wave 2 access point, and brings advanced capabilities including Flexible Radio Architecture (FRA), as well as a dedicated internal third-radio for Hyperlocation and other cutting-edge use-cases.